Freedom from court could be imminent for Britney Spears

 The post-conservatorship fight has in some ways already begun.
 James Spears has parted ways with the attorneys who helped him operate it, and has hired Alex Weingarten, a lawyer specializing in the kind of litigation that may be coming.

-And in court filings last week, Britney Spears’ former business managers, Tri Star Sports and Entertainment Group, pushed back against Rosengart’s demands for documents on its involvement in the conservatorship from 2008 to 2018.
+In court filings last week, Britney Spears’ former business manager, Tri Star Sports and Entertainment Group, pushed back against Rosengart’s demands for documents on the firm’s involvement in the conservatorship from 2008 to 2018.
 The group also denied any role in or knowledge of any surveillance of the singer.

 Key was a speech Britney Spears’ made at a June hearing, in which she passionately detailed restrictions and scrutiny of her life that she called “abusive.”